kevinkrp93/cleaning_data/README.md

 ## Repository Contents

-   tidy_data_set.csv - contains the tidy data set.
+   tidy_data_set.txt - contains the tidy data set.

    CodeBook.pdf - contents of the data set and transformations performed used to generate the tidy data set.